pbhutchison/Newton-Cotes-Quadrature/README.md

 ## Overview

-The Newton-Cotes Quadrature or Newton-Cotes Formulae are a type of a broader class of algorithms known as *numerical quadrature*, which aim to approximate the results of definite integrals.
-These algorithms are essential for functions $f(x)$ that do not have an antiderivative $F(x)$, which would prevent the application of the Fundamental Theorem of Calculus $I(f) = \int_a^b f(x)dx = F(b) - F(a)$ to compute definite integrals [1].
+The Newton-Cotes quadrature or Newton-Cotes formulae are a type of a broader class of algorithms known as *numerical quadrature*, which aim to approximate the results of definite integrals.
+These algorithms are essential for functions $f(x)$ that do not have an antiderivative $F(x)$, which prevent the application of the Fundamental Theorem of Calculus $I(f) = \int_a^b f(x)dx = F(b) - F(a)$ to compute definite integrals [1].
 For example, the Gaussian Function, $e^{-x^2}$, is known not to have an antiderivative; however, computing its definite integral is essential in probability and statistics [2].
+Many other such functions exist, and numerical quadrature is a standard method to approximate their definite integrals.

 ## Background